ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/active-sampling/active-sampling-mapping.md

 #### `precipitation`

-The `precipitation` key maps to a `tern:Observation` with the observable property 'weather- site precipitation'.
+The `precipitation` key maps to a `tern:Observation` with the observable property 'precipitation'.

 #### `precipitation_duration`

-The `precipitation_duration` key maps to a `tern:Observation` with the observable property 'weather- duration of precipitation'.
+The `precipitation_duration` key maps to a `tern:Observation` with the observable property 'precipitation duration'.

 #### `wind_description`

-The `wind_description` key maps to a `tern:Observation` with the observable property 'weather-site wind'.
+The `wind_description` key maps to a `tern:Observation` with the observable property 'wind description'.

 #### `cloud_cover`

-The `cloud_cover` key maps to a `tern:Observation` with the observable property 'weather- site cloud cover'.
+The `cloud_cover` key maps to a `tern:Observation` with the observable property 'cloud cover'.

 #### `temperature`

-The `temperature` key maps to a `tern:Observation` with the observable property 'weather- site temperature'.
+The `temperature` key maps to a `tern:Observation` with the observable property 'air temperature'.

 <!-- #### `start_time`